aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/java/java-slides-chart-data-manipulation/add-error-bars-java-slides/_index.md

 ## Prerequisites

 Before you begin, make sure you have the Aspose.Slides for Java library installed and set up in your Java project.
-You can download the library from the [official Aspose website](https://downloads.aspose.com/slides/java).
+You can download the library from the [Aspose website](https://downloads.aspose.com/slides/java).

 ## Step 1: Create an Empty Presentation